Krust and K9r vs k9s

 Using Both Together

-Many Kubernetes operators use both tools.
-Krust on the Mac for daily visual monitoring, multi-cluster overview, and log analysis. k9s over SSH when working on remote servers or when a quick terminal session is all you need.
-The two tools complement each other well.
+Many Kubernetes operators use more than one surface.
+Krust on the Mac for daily visual monitoring, multi-cluster overview, and log analysis.
+K9r when you want the same Krust engine in a terminal. k9s over SSH when working on remote servers or when a mature cross-platform terminal session is all you need.

 A common workflow: